Lech Lecha: Isaiah 40:27-41:16

 וְאַתָּה֙ יִשְׂרָאֵ֣ל עַבְדִּ֔י יַעֲקֹ֖ב אֲשֶׁ֣ר בְּחַרְתִּ֑יךָ זֶ֖רַע אַבְרָהָ֥ם אֹהֲבִֽי׃

-Verses 41:14-16: Though the exiles may be vulnerable as worms, God will enable them to destroy their enemies.
+Verses 41:14-16: Though the exiles may be vulnerable as worms, God will make them powerful so they can easily destroy their enemies.
 After this destruction, the exiles will rejoice in and praise God.

 “Fear not, O worm of Jacob, you men of Israel - I help you!”, declares the Lord and your Redeemer, the Holy One of Israel.